ChengyuanPang/WMT-in-the-Indonesian-Seas/README.md

 ### `ND_section.mat`:

 `ND_section` is the raw data to produce the vertical density section (figure 1) in the Indonesian Seas.
-The varible `mean` is the annual mean section of the neutral density and `April` and `August` represent the monthly mean in April and August.
+The varible `ND` is the annual mean meridional section of the neutral density, `YC` is the latitude and `D` is the depth.

 ### `SST.mat`, `Bathymetry.mat` and `Vertical velocity.mat`: